Bob Hedlund: Education and career

 Hedlund attended Wentworth Institute, Quincy College, and University of Massachusetts Boston.

 Hedlund owned and operated Hedlund Motors located in Quincy, Massachusetts a truck and fire apparatus repair business from 1981 -1992.

 He was the host of "Monday Night Talk" on WATD-FM 95.9 in Marshfield, Massachusetts, and served as a substitute host on various talk radio shows on WRKO-AM 680 Boston.
 He served as commissioner of New England Championship Wrestling from 2000-2001.

 Hedlund was formerly a member of the Massachusetts Senate who represented the Plymouth and Norfolk District.
 His former Senate district included Cohasset, Duxbury, Hingham, Hull, Marshfield, Norwell, Scituate, and Weymouth.

 On November 3, 2015, Hedlund was elected Mayor of Weymouth with 70% of the vote defeating longtime incumbent Mayor Susan M. Kay.
 Hedlund assumed office on January 4, 2016.

 In November 2019 Hedlund was re-elected as Weymouth Mayor defeating Edward Cowen by a margin of 82% - 18%.

+In November 2023 Hedlund was re-elected as Weymouth Mayor defeating Edward Cowen by a margin of 74% - 24%.